mottaquikarim/PythonBootcamp/Setting_Up_Our_Environment/README.md

 After signing up, please visit **[this link](https://repl.it/languages)** and type in **PYTHON** to choose the correct python environment.

 For the purposes of this course, this is greatly preferred!
 We don't have much time and we don't have time to work on getting stuff installed on a machine (which can have particular caveats based on type (ie: mac vs pc, etc)).
-Do note that we are essentially taking a shortcut for the sake of practicality - if you are interested in installing python *for realsies*, take a look at **[this documentation](https://github.com/mottaquikarim/PythonBootcamp/tree/master/Setting_Up_Our_Environment)** I wrote for another class.
+Do note that we are essentially taking a shortcut for the sake of practicality - if you are interested in installing python *for realsies*, take a look at **[this documentation](Anadconda.md)**.

 ## Setting up PythonAnywhere Account